azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-nuclei-azure/index.md

 Did you recognize sections like *info*, *flow* and *code*?
 Writing templates isn't hard if you are familiar with PowerShell, Python or have *basic* coding skills.

-As Id we have set **azure-monitor-law-public-network-acces-enabled**.
+As *Id* you can set *azure-monitor-law-public-network-acces-enabled*, which is often the same as the filename.

 Below the actual code.
 The *Nuclei Template* can be saved under filename: `azure-monitor-law-public-network-acces-enabled.yaml`.